 Easy breezy access: getting in and around the city centre will be a whole lot easier

 If you’ve visited the city centre recently, you will have seen a lot of construction happening around the Midtown area – but what’s it all about?
-In a couple of years, you’ll be able to get a train to the Aotea Arts Quarter, better bus connections, brand new public spaces, and best of all, new retail and hospitality spots.
+In just over a year you’ll be able to get a train to the Aotea Arts Quarter, better bus connections, brand-new public spaces, and best of all, new retail and hospitality spots.

 (Top left: Victoria Street ramp entrance, top right and bottom: Waihorotiu Station)